hrishikeshpaul/padding-oracle-attack/README.md

 # CBC Padding Oracle Attack

-his paper demonstrates a real world vulnerability in the AES-Cipher Block Chaining method of encryption and decryption known as Padding Oracle Attack.
+This is an implementation of a real world vulnerability in the AES-Cipher Block Chaining method of encryption and decryption known as Padding Oracle Attack.
 By analyzing the boolean output from the server - whether or not a message has the correct padding, we were able to